Please add description

 The SEEDS (Social Ecological Economic Development Studies) Sustainability Program is one of UBC’s flagship Campus as a Living Laboratory initiatives and the dedicated research and development (R&D) arm within Sustainability & Engineering, Campus + Community Planning.
-Launched in 2001, SEEDS helps lead the development and implementation of UBC’s operational sustainability and engineering plans through applied student research that uses the campus as a testbed for innovation.
+Launched in 2001, SEEDS helps inform the development and implementation of UBC’s operational sustainability and engineering plans through applied student research that uses the campus as a testbed for innovation.

 Mandate and research priorities